nhsconnect/FHIR-CDS/pages/explore/api_observation.md

 ## Observation: Implementation Guidance ##

 ### Usage ###
-The [Observation](http://hl7.org/fhir/stu3/observation.html) resource is used to carry a clinical assertion in a CDS context and is created and populated by a CDSS, which will work from clinical assertions to reach decisions.
+The [Observation](http://hl7.org/fhir/stu3/observation.html) resource is used to carry a clinical assertion in the scope of this implementation guide and is created and populated by a CDSS, which will work from clinical assertions to reach decisions.
-Due to the nature of triage in unscheduled care, these assertions are often time-bounded and limited, so are appropriate to capture as Observations.
-The assertions are normally based on input from the patient, captured as QuestionnaireResponses.
+Due to the nature of triage in unscheduled care, these assertions are often time-bounded and limited, so are appropriate to capture as `Observations`.
+The assertions are normally based on input from the patient, captured as `QuestionnaireResponses`.
 A single `QuestionnaireResponse` can drive a single assertion, or multiple assertions.
-Similarly, an assertion may need multiple QuestionnaireResponses to be validated.
+Similarly, an assertion may need multiple `QuestionnaireResponses` to be validated.

 Detailed implementation guidance for an `Observation` resource in the CDS context is given below: